Skip to content

 Jason Stolz CLTC, CRPC

-At Diversified Insurance Brokers, we compare income options across a wide range of carriers because annuity payout assumptions change over time.
-Two contracts with the same premium can produce very different lifetime income depending on carrier pricing, interest-rate environments, and the specific payout features you select.
-If you want to start with the bigger picture first, begin here: Current Annuity Rates.
+At Diversified Insurance Brokers, we compare income options across a wide range of carriers because payout pricing changes over time.
+Two contracts with the same premium can produce very different lifetime income depending on carrier pricing, interest-rate conditions, and the payout features you select.
+If you want the bigger picture first, start here: Current Annuity Rates.

-- Premium amount: More premium generally means more income.
-However, the payout ratio can differ by carrier and product style.
+• Premium amount: More premium generally means more income, but the payout ratio can vary significantly by carrier and annuity style.

-- Age when income starts: Starting later often increases the monthly payout because the carrier expects to make payments for fewer years.
+• Age when income starts: Starting later often increases monthly income because the carrier expects fewer years of payments.

-- Start date (now vs. later): Immediate income typically pays more today, while deferring income can increase future payouts depending on the strategy.
+• Start date (now vs. later): Immediate income designs can pay more today, while deferring can increase future income depending on the product strategy.

-- Product type: A SPIA behaves differently than a fixed indexed annuity with a lifetime income rider.
+• Product type: A SPIA behaves differently than a fixed indexed annuity that uses a lifetime income rider.

-- Payout options: Single life vs. joint life, period certain, and refund features all affect the monthly amount.
+• Payout option: Single life vs. joint life, period certain, and refund features all change the monthly amount.

-It also helps to separate two concepts that people often blend together:
+It also helps to separate two concepts people often blend together:

-- Income annuity payouts (like a SPIA/DIA) where you exchange premium for a defined stream of income.
+• Income annuity payouts (SPIA/DIA): you exchange premium for a defined stream of income, usually with a clear payout option selected upfront.

-If you want a quick reference on “income for life” mechanics, this page is a strong companion: Do Annuities Pay an Income for Life?.
+If you want the broader “income for life” mechanics in one place, this companion page fits well: Do Annuities Pay an Income for Life?.

 Different Annuity Types Pay Income in Different Ways